awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 EC2 Key Pair Name [prod-uswest1-key]:
 ```

 Decide whether to use existing VPCs or let AWS ParallelCluster create VPCs for you\.
 If you don't have a properly configured VPC, AWS ParallelCluster can create a new one\.
 It either uses both the head and compute nodes in the same public subnet, or only the head node in a public subnet with all nodes in a private subnet\.
-It is possible to reach your limit on number of VPCs in a Region\.
+It's possible to reach your limit on number of VPCs in a Region\.
 The default number of VPCs is five\.
 For more information about this limit and how to request an increase, see [VPC and subnets](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-vpcs-subnets) in the *Amazon VPC User Guide*\.

-If you let AWS ParallelCluster create a VPC, decide whether all nodes should be in a public subnet\.
+If you let AWS ParallelCluster create a VPC, decide if all nodes should be in a public subnet\.

 ```
 Automate VPC creation? (y/n) [n]: y